m4ttsch/omscs-notes-notes/information-security/authentication.md

 If the attacker can get ahold of the system password file, they can hash common passwords and check the hashes against the file.

-For example, if the password file contains the hash value ‘abcdef’ for Bob’s account, and the attacker determine that passing ‘123456’ through the hash function yields ‘abcdef’, then the attacker knows that Bob’s password is ‘123456’.
+For example, if the password file contains the hash value 'abcdef' for Bob's account, and the attacker determine that passing '123456' through the hash function yields 'abcdef', then the attacker knows that Bob's password is '123456'.

 In a **dictionary attack**, a malicious user passes a large dictionary of common passwords - with some common mutations - to a series of hash functions in order to match against a stolen password file.